 However, with its prime location comes a price.
 The Centro Storico is Rome's most expensive area, where a simple espresso can set you back €1.50-2, compared to just €1 in more local neighborhoods.
 This is also the place where you're most likely to encounter throngs of tourists and restaurants with picture menus – a red flag for those seeking authentic Italian cuisine.

 Despite the crowds, the Centro Storico is inescapable and best suited for first-time visitors who value walkability and want to be in the thick of things.
-Just remember to veer off the main streets to find charming alleys and hidden gems.
+Just remember to veer off the main streets to find pleasant alleys and hidden gems.
 For more about the Trevi Fountain, check our detailed guide.

 Trastevere: Cobblestones and Character